 Create Self-Signed S/MIME Certificates

-A Very Brief Primer on Public-key Encryption
+A Very Brief Primer on Public-Key Encryption

 As an example, if Alice wants to send an encrypted e-mail to Bob, Alice needs Bob’s public key to encrypt the e-mail.
 When Bob receives the encrypted e-mail from Alice, Bob’s e-mail client uses his personal private key to decrypt the e-mail.
 If Bob wants to send Alice an encrypted e-mail, he needs Alice’s public key to encrypt the e-mail.

-Public-key Cryptography Overview: Alice sends Bob an encrypted e-mail.
+Public-Key Cryptography Overview: Alice sends Bob an encrypted e-mail.

 Is There an Easier Way?